Introduction

 Understanding Pilot Holes

-As we unravel the essence of pilot holes, you’ll discover how this key technique enriches your joinery projects, making them not just strong and secure but virtually flawless.
+As we explore pilot holes further, you’ll see how this important technique can improve your joinery projects, making them strong, secure, and polished.

 The Basics of Pilot Holes